shunkosa/apex-mock-web-service/README.md

 # Apex Stub Web Service

-A simple, portable, and customizable stub API for Salesforce development.
+A simple, portable, and customizable stub API server for Salesforce development.
 The common usecase is stubbing a REST API for integration tests, for example, when you cannot wait until the actual API is available.
+This was originally developed to facilitate efficient integration development on Salesforce, but since it is actually an Apex REST Web service, it can also be used as a stub API server for calls from other systems besides Salesforce.

 ![](img/overview.png)

 ## Setup

-### Org for Stub Web Service

 1. Add `"ZipSupportInApex"` feature to your scratch org definition file and create a scratch org with it.

 2. Deploy `stub-webservice` folder in this repository.

+3. Upload stub API responses as zipped csv filed to static resource.

+4. Add records to custom metadata `Stub Webservice Setting` to manage the mapping between path and response, and status code.

+5. https://YourDomain.my.salesforce.com/apexrest/stub/* is the dndpoint of the stub API.
+Get access token in any way and call it.
+If you're developing an integration from Salesforce.
+See also the following sample app setup steps.

+## Optional Setup for Sample App
+To make it easier to imagine the actual integration, the following steps shows separately for the integration development org and the stub API server org, but they can be the same single organization.

+### Org for Stub Web service

+1. Deploy `stub-webservice-sample` folder.

-3. Copy consumer key and consumer secret of the Connected App named `Apex Stub Webservice`.
+2. Copy consumer key and consumer secret of the Connected App named `Apex Stub Webservice`.
 You'll use them later.

 ### Org for Integration Development